NathanColosimo/judge-ai/README.md

 **Time spent**: ~6-8 hours

+**Extra features beyond spec**:
+- Actual deployment
+    - Deployed to judge-ai.nathancolosimo.com
+    - because of this, I have extra parts of my app that wouldn't be present if I was just doing a demo.
+- Backend
+    - Since vite was required, I needed a backend so I decided on Hono + oRPC, and deployed that to vercel with the react app too.
+- Auth:
+    - I implemented simple email + password sign in via better auth.
+    - This lets me separate judges / submissions etc. by userID so other judges and questions aren't accessible by other people!
+    - With more time + in a more B2B style app (this app probably would be) I would have implemented "Organizations" instead of just users, and then all users of that org would have access to that organizations resources.
+- A few charts + stats on the queue results page

 **Tradeoffs:**
 - **Accuracy vs. cost & time:**
     - I used smaller models to reduce cost and have faster evals, but accuracy is probably lower.